Jelmerro/Vieb/Erwic.md

 The required fields are the list of apps and the datafolder.
 Additionally you can specify a custom name and icon for Vieb to use, with the default being the regular Vieb defaults.
-Each app should have a name and url to open, and optionally a JavaScript file to execute on page load.
+Each app should have a container name and url to open, and optionally a JavaScript file to execute on page load.
 The path of the icon and scripts can be relative to the config file or absolute.
 Custom icons aren't very reliable in Electron especially on Linux, so please check their issue tracker first if things don't work out.
-Apps can also share the same name to use the same data location for multiple pages.
+Apps can also share the same container name to use the same data location for multiple pages.
-If the name of an app starts with "container", all of it's browsing data will be deleted on quit.
+If the name of an app starts with "temp", all of it's browsing data will be deleted on quit.

 ## Electron apps